 SACDA, in collaboration with the Manufacturing, Engineering and Related services Sector Education and Training Authority (merSETA) and the University of South Africa (Unisa) have initiated a career development project to add value to the good work already taking place in career development in South Africa.
 This is being achieved through the establishment of:

-- an RPL mechanism
+- RPL mechanism

-- an Open Education Resource (OER) scientific journal
+- Open Education Resource (OER) Scientific Journal

 A sincere thanks to Ms Ester van der Linde for her sterling support in facilitating the realisation of this project.
 Ester is based within the merSETA Executive Corporate Services and heads up the merSETA Career Development Unit.
 It is a rare privilege to engage with a human being of her calibre.